Achiote (Annatto) Oil

 The process of making the annatto oil is quite delicate, so the following instructions are in order- but they’re quite simple.

 I probably don’t use as many annatto seeds as other cooks, but my method works for me.
 If you want to use more seeds, so be it.
 I think the oil portion of the cooking is much more crucial.
+Use good quality olive oil, but be very careful how it’s heated.

 Move the seeds around in the pan so they don’t burn but still work to color the oil.